Steve Paikin: Career

 In 2006, TVO cancelled Studio 2 and replaced it with a new program, The Agenda with Steve Paikin.

 Paikin frequently is selected to be the moderator of election debates.
 He acted as a moderator for federal leaders debates in 2006, 2008, 2011, and 2025 and for Ontario provincial leaders debates in 2007, 2011, 2014, 2018 and 2022.

 Aside from his hosting and journalistic endeavors, Paikin has produced a number of feature-length documentaries: Return to the Warsaw Ghetto; A Main Street Man; Balkan Madness; Teachers, Tories and Turmoil; and Chairman of the Board: The Life and Death of John Robarts.
 For 1993's Return to the Warsaw Ghetto, Paikin won the "Silver Screen Award" at the U.S. International Film and Video Festival, and received awards at the Yorkton Film Festival in Saskatchewan and at China's Shanghai Film Festival.

 In February 2012, Paikin was named the Queen's Park journalist with the most Twitter influence in a study conducted by PR agency Hill+Knowlton Strategies.

 Paikin retired as a full-time TVO host on June 27, 2025, which was also the final episode of The Agenda.
 He will be continuing with TVO as co-host of the weekly political podcast #onpoli, and writing column's for TVO's website as well as hosting the town hall series, TVO Today Live, which airs several times a year, and the YouTube history series, Ontario Chronicle.
+He joined Citytv's Breakfast Television in March 2026.

+Paikin was appointed chancellor of Victoria University in the University of Toronto, on July 1, 2026, for a three-year term.
+The same year he was announced as directing Frozen in Time: The Bill Barilko Story, an upcoming documentary film about Canadian hockey player Bill Barilko.